John Parker Boyd: War of 1812

 When the War of 1812 broke out, Boyd initially commanded a brigade under Major General Henry Dearborn in Albany, New York and in action in the area around Plattsburgh.
 He was promoted to permanent brigadier general in July.

 In 1813, he successfully commanded a brigade at the Battle of Fort George.
 As illness or disgrace removed many of his contemporaries, he eventually commanded the garrison of captured Fort George.
 After a defeat at the Battle of Beaver Dams, Boyd's troops returned to Fort George and remained on the defensive.

 Moving his troops from Fort George to Sacket's Harbor, he later participated in Major General James Wilkinson's ill-fated expedition to attack on Montreal (October, 1813).
 At the Battle of Crysler's Farm in November, 1813, the illness of Wilkinson and the army's second-in-command, Major General Morgan Lewis made Boyd the commander of the attack.
 His troops, poorly trained and dispirited from the rapid changes of command, straggled into action on unfavorable terrain.
+Boyd withdrew from the battle, allegedly under orders from either Wilkinson or Lewis, although later he could not recall who issued the order.
 Boyd lost control of the battle and was defeated.
+When the army retreated to French Mills, New York, Wilkinson sought to turn command over to Boyd.
+However, Wilkinson found an "insuperable repugnance" by other officers to serving under Boyd, and Wilkinson remained in command.

-Boyd remained in command of a brigade in winter camp at Salmon Creek, near Sodus Point, New York.
+Boyd remained in command of a brigade in winter camp near French Mills.
 After a half-hearted attack by Wilkinson at Lacolle Mill failed, Wilkinson blamed Boyd, and Boyd was moved into a rear-area assignment.
 He saw no further combat service, and in 1816 he published a defense of his actions.